VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 - Updated contract guidance is contingent on the assessment jurisdiction extent

 ## 8.2 Justification
 Per VCGI's records, about 90% of Vermont municipalities currently maintain parcel data.
-The vast majority of these towns do so via a GIS, making them capable of maintaining map data with a SPAN assigned to each parcel, and thus basic compliance with state data standard that permits joining with the annual grand list.
-A small number of towns continue to use a Computer-Aided
+The vast majority of these towns do so via a GIS, making them capable of maintaining map data with a SPAN assigned to each parcel and thus meeting basic compliance with state data standard that permits joining with the annual grand list.
+A small number of towns continue to hire vendors using Computer-Aided Design (CAD) software to maintain parcels,

+In all cases, a town is currently responsible for drafting a mapping contract for parcel data maintenance to meet their specific needs.

+Since 2017, VCGI has made [parcel mapping guidelines](https://vcgi.vermont.gov/document/vermont-gis-parcel-mapping-guideline) available that includes contract guidance, however,

 BGS